splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/9-classes-and-objects/0-overview.md

 Using classes we can combine functions, procedures, and data into a single entity.
 They are a powerful tool, and open up new and exciting capabilities for building digital realities.

+## Learning goals

-By the end of this chapter you will be able to:
+By the end of this chapter you should be able to:

 * Describe what a class is, and how classes relate to objects.
 * Read UML class diagrams and implement the class structures they describe.